andrewmoreau1996/andrewmoreau1996.github.io/README.md

 This project is for a personal portfolio to include with job applications or your linkedin page.

+You can see a hosted version of this at: http://camsforspeed.com/portfolio/

 ## Usage
 Because I wanted to build this for anyone from entry-level to senior level developers, the MVP does not use a DB but instead pulls from the project_data.json file.
 To use this simply update the project_data.json file with your project info.
 A future version of this will include a similar file for the services cards and change all links to a a json file for quick adoption.